 When I was planning out my Father’s Day cook-athon I wanted to keep it super simple and not buy too many off the wall ingredients.
 This dish is something that all home cooks will totally feel comfortable making because all of the components are very familiar and it doesn’t take any specialized skill to make.

 Remember when I had told you all earlier that most of my dinners at home consist of making a simple pan sauce with veggies and pasta???
 This is the prime example here.
 When you become familiar with cooking, timing out the different components, and familiar with pairings of ingredients, dinners can usually be done in thirty minutes.
 Amazing right!

-Something very commonly found in Italian cooking, is the thickening of sauces with cheeses or breads.
-The use of Parmesan cheese not only thickens the sauce, but helps to add flavor that would otherwise be missing.
-When using Parmesan to thicken a sauce, be sure to keep in mind that you can go easy on the salting in other stages since the parm is such a salty cheese to begin with.
+Something very commonly found in Italian cooking is the thickening of sauces with cheeses or bread.
+The use of Parmesan cheese not only thickens the sauce but helps to add flavor that would otherwise be missing.
+When using Parmesan to thicken a sauce, be sure to keep in mind that you can go easy on the salting in other stages since the parm is such a salty cheese, to begin with.

 I used fusilli (corkscrew) pasta the first time I made it for the hubby and penne for the remake.
 It doesn’t matter what specific pasta you use but I prefer pasta that has a lot of grooves and possibly tubular to catch all of that beautiful sauce in.
 The ones I recommend for this dish are:

 I hope you all enjoy this dinner and make it for your families.
 Let me know how it turns out or if there are any questions you might have.
 Happy eating everyone.